 Workspace security

-For applications that should not be publicly accessible:
+For applications that should not be publicly accessible:- Set project access to workspace

 - Verify the app is not published publicly